Antiarrhythmic medications work by helping to stabilise electrical impulses within the heart.

-Beta blockers are usually first line for treatment of AF regardless of whether we are planning a rhythm or rate control strategy.
-We may also use them in combination with other anti-arrhythmic drugs, such as calcium channel blockers (diltiazem/verapamil), amiodarone, flecainide, digoxin or dronedarone.
+Beta blockers are usually the first line for treatment of AF regardless of it being for a rhythm or rate control strategy.
+We may also use them in combination with other anti-arrhythmic drugs such as:

-The dose will be dependent on the type of beta blocker you are prescribed.
-Bisoprolol is prescribed most commonly.
-This is taken once a day and the dose will vary between 2.5mg and 10mg.
+The dose you will need to take will depend on what kind of beta blocker we prescribe.
+Bisoprolol is the most common and is taken once a day, with doses between 2.5mg and 10mg.

-To ensure that you are on an appropriate dose, we may suggest checking your heart rate and / or ECG after you have started a beta blocker.
-This will usually be done one to two weeks after starting the medication.
+To make sure you are on the correct dose, we may check your heart rate and/or do an ECG after you have started taking the beta blocker.
+This is usually done one to two weeks after starting the medication.

 The most common side effect that people experience when taking beta blockers is fatigue and tiredness.
 This can occur in around one in 10 patients.
 Sometimes people tolerate one beta blocker better than another and sometimes they are only able to tolerate low doses.

-Beta blockers can occasionally affect the lungs and cause breathlessness in people who have pre-existing lung conditions, such as asthma or chronic obstructive pulmonary disease (COPD).
+Beta-blockers sometimes affect the lungs and cause breathlessness.
+This can happen to people to have pre-existing lung conditions, including asthma or chronic obstructive pulmonary disease (COPD).

-Your doctor may want you to try a small dose of the beta blocker initially to make sure that you tolerate it.
-If you have a pre-existing lung condition we may recommend that you check your peak flow more regularly to ensure there is no deterioration in your breathing.
+Your doctor may want you to try a small dose of the beta blocker at first to make sure that you can tolerate it.
+If you have a pre-existing lung condition we may suggest you check your peak flow more often, to make there is no deterioration in your breathing.

-It is unusual for people who do not have an underlying lung problem to experience breathlessness with beta blockers.
-However, if you do experience breathlessness, you should seek medical attention.
+If you do not have an underlying lung condition, it is unlikely that you would get breathlessness from beta blockers.
+But if you do start to experience breathlessness, you must get medical help.

-As beta blockers reduce your heart rate and blood pressure they can sometimes make you feel dizzy and lightheaded.
-If you are finding this troublesome, you should seek medical attention.
+As beta-blockers reduce your heart rate and blood pressure they can sometimes make you feel dizzy and lightheaded.
+If you start to struggle with this, seek medical help.

-Beta blockers can affect the circulation and cause your extremities (hands and feet) to be cold.
-In cold weather, you should wrap up warm and wear gloves and an extra pair of socks, if necessary.
+Beta blockers can affect the circulation and make your hands and feet cold.
+In cold weather, wrap up warm, wear gloves and an extra pair of socks if you need to.

-In particularly susceptible people this can cause a temporary loss of circulation to the fingers and toes making them white and painful.
-This is called Raynaud’s phenomenon and is an indication to stop the beta blocker.
+For some people, they experience a temporary loss of circulation in their finger and toes, making them white and painful.
+This is a condition known as Raynaud's phenomenon and is a sign that you should stop taking your beta blockers.

 Calcium channel blockers can be used as part of a rate or rhythm control strategy for AF.

-There are two types of calcium channel blockers, known as the dihydropyridines (amlodipine, nifedipine), which are used to control blood pressure or angina, and the non-dihydropyridine (diltiazem, verapamil), which are also used to control blood pressure or angina but can be used as part of a rate or rhythm control strategy as well.
+There are two types of calcium channel blockers, dihydropyridines and non-dihydropyridines.
+Dihydropyridines such as amlodipine and nifedipine control blood pressure or angina.
+Non-dihydropyridines such as diltiazem and verapamil can also control blood pressure and angina and be used as part of a rate and rhythm control as well.

 Diltiazem and verapamil work by reducing the movement of calcium into the AV-node and in the arteries and veins.
-This causes the force and rate of the heart's contractions to decrease and the arteries to relax, leading to a reduction in blood pressure (BP).
-They can be used on their own or in conjunction with other anti-arrhythmic drugs to enhance their effects.
+This causes the force and rate of the heart's contractions to decrease.
+This relaxes the arteries and then reduces blood pressure (BP).
+They can be used on their own or with other anti-arrhythmic drugs to enhance their effects.

 If you notice any of the following you should contact your GP as soon as possible: